-14. RIGHT-OF-USE ASSETS AND LEASE LIABILITY
+13. RIGHT-OF-USE ASSETS AND LEASE LIABILITY

 The Credit Union has a lease for a building located in Elkford, BC.
 With the exception of short-term leases and leases of low-value underlying assets, the total lease asset is reflected on the statement of financial position as a right-of-use asset and a lease liability.
 Variable lease payments which do not depend on an index or a rate (such as lease payments based on a percentage of Credit Union revenue) are excluded from the initial measurement of the lease liability and asset.
-The Credit Union classifies its right-of-use assets in a consistent manner to its property and equipment (see Note 15).
-The Credit Union has applied IFRS 16 using the modified retrospective approach, as provided in further detail in Note 6, but does not require restatement of prior periods.
+The Credit Union classifies its right-of-use assets in a consistent manner to its property and equipment (see Note 14).
+The Credit Union has applied IFRS 16 using the modified retrospective approach, but does not require restatement of prior periods.